 Part of what contributes to the build quality of the Touring is being a descendant from the MiniMotors Speedway Mini 4 Pro electric scooter.
 The Touring is an upgraded version of the Mini 4 Pro, a scooter that has been refined over multiple generations.

 Out-of-the-box, the Touring had good quality.
 The only pre-ride adjustment we did was to tighten the rear drum brake, which took just a few seconds.

-All the folding mechanisms are robust, with minimal play once locked into place.
+All the folding mechanisms are robust, including a rubber rod to minimize play in the stem.
 In particular, the folding handlebars were rock solid — they also have adjustment screws that you can use to tighten them if they are loose quickly.
 You may have to do this once when setting up the scooter, but this should not be a frequently needed adjustment.

 The only deficits in build are fit-and-finish issues that are inherent in all scooters manufactured by hand on smaller scales (e.g., basically every scooter that isn’t a Xiaomi or Segway).
 The type of issues that appear are, for example, screws that need tightening and pre-ride adjustments.

 EMOVE Touring: Review Conclusions

 The EMOVE Touring is a very comfortable urban commuting electric scooter.
 Its huge deck and compact size make it great for long rides and bringing wherever needed.
 The Touring is quick enough to keep up in traffic but is by no means a racing scooter.
 If you want a more thrilling ride, you’ll want to look at the WideWheel.